Mike wrote to me with this question about Cub Scout recruiting:

 I think you are correct that the parents are the primary influence in determining if a boy joins Cub Scouts.
 There are so many different activities competing for our children’s time.
 Parents need to know that whatever they sign their kids up for will be worthwhile.
 I think the idea of a mom-to-mom campaign is a great one.

 For our family, we liked how Cub Scouting provided a way for our sons to be recognized for whatever they were interested in.
 My oldest loves being outdoor – he can get an Outdoor Activity Award.
 Another of my sons loves to play chess.
 He can get his chess belt loop and pin.
 Another just likes to try new things and explore new ideas.
 He got lots of arrow points.
 My fourth son loves basketball.
 He got his basketball belt loop and pin.

 Another thing I really like about the program is that it allowed our sons to move outside of their normal social circles.
 The guys they hung out with in Cub Scouts were not necessarily the same ones they hung out with at school.
-When I talk to other parents about Cub Scouting, Boy Scouting, and Venturing, I always bring this up.
+When I talk to other parents about Cub Scouting, Scouts BSA, and Venturing, I always bring this up.
 I think that learning to get along with different groups of people is an important part of youth development.